deshawnwatson100-max/klarity-app/README.md

 ✅ **Confirmation Questions** - "Is this more aligned with how you're feeling?"
 ✅ **What would you like to do next?
-Card** - Three-option choice card (Add Context / Instant Reply / Choose Direction) ✅ **Instant Reply Suggestion** - Quick, balanced response generation without direction selection ✅ **Daily Comment Input** - Add personal comments/notes to any calendar day ✅ **Boundary Detection Card** - Detects potential boundary violations with calm, neutral insights ✅ **Understand My Boundaries Better Flow** - Educational boundary clarity summary with three-part breakdown ✅ **Boundary Clarity Summary Bubble** - Shows what boundary was crossed, how it impacts you, and how it affects the relationship
+Card** - Three-option choice card (Add Context / Instant Reply / Choose Direction) ✅ **Instant Reply Suggestion** - Quick, balanced response generation without direction selection ✅ **Focused Chat Area Transitions** - Only chat content animates, header/input/background stay static ✅ **Boundary Detection Card** - Detects potential boundary violations with calm, neutral insights ✅ **Understand My Boundaries Better Flow** - Educational boundary clarity summary with three-part breakdown ✅ **Boundary Clarity Summary Bubble** - Shows what boundary was crossed, how it impacts you, and how it affects the relationship